UG4/tool_ugmat/README.md

 # ugmat #

-**ugmat** is a program to compare and analyse vectors matrices in ug4's .mat format.
+**ugmat** is a program to compare and analyse matrices in ug4's .mat format.

 ## INSTALLATION: ##
 Install ugmat with ug4's package manager [ughub](https://github.com/UG4/ughub):